 How to serve oven fries

-As for what main dish goes with these tasty fries, you have many options!
-They go especially well with broiled burgers, with fried fish, and with oven fried chicken.
+As for what main dishes go with these tasty fries, you have many options!
+They go especially well with broiled burgers, with fried fish, and with oven-fried chicken.
 And don’t forget a vegetable – steamed broccoli is a good, easy option.

 What about leftovers?

-Like most potato recipes, leftovers of these oven fries will not taste as good as when freshly baked.
-But if you must, you can keep the leftovers in the fridge, in an airtight container, for 3-4 days.
+Like most potato recipes, leftovers will not taste as good as when freshly baked.
+But if you must, you can keep them in the fridge, in an airtight container, for 3-4 days.
 Reheat them in the microwave on 50% power, or in a 300F oven.

 More tasty potato recipes